Microchip-MPLAB-Harmony/quick_docs/source/basic/configure_at91bootstrap_to_enable_qspi_xip_mpus/readme.md

 <img src = "images/5a.png" align="middle">

 When debugging the application, serial console outputs can be monitored by connecting windows host with the board (Eg: SAM9X60-EK) through a terminal emulation program.
-For example, refer to [this link](https://microchipdeveloper.com/32mpu:sam9x60-ek-console) to download terminal emulation program and follow the steps to establish a serial communication with SAM9X60-EK.
+For example, refer to [this link](https://developerhelp.microchip.com/xwiki/bin/view/software-tools/32-bit-kits/SAM9X60-Curiosity-Development-Board/console-serial-communications/) to download terminal emulation program and follow the steps to establish a serial communication with SAM9X60-EK.
-An example image showing the serial console output while debugging at91bootstrap is shown below.
+An example image showing the serial console output while debugging at91bootstrap is shown below. <br>
 <img src = "images/5b.png" align="middle">

 </details>